-1. By September 15, the faculty revises and updates the previous year's "Faculty Development Plan" as outlined in the following section entitled "Faculty Evaluation Guide."
+- 1. By September 15, the faculty revises and updates the previous year's "Faculty Development Plan" as outlined in the following section entitled "Faculty Evaluation Guide."
 It should list any activities completed the preceding year and not previously included in the "Faculty Development Plan".
-The faculty forwards the revised plan to the department chair.
+The faculty forwards the revised plan to the department chair. - 2.
+By October 1, the faculty and the department chair meet for a year-end evaluation.
+If the faculty member and department chair do not concur with either the ratings for each category, or with the commentary provided, the completed "Faculty Development and Evaluation Summary" will be

-- 2. By October 1, the faculty and the department chair meet for a year-end evaluation.
-The chair should send the completed "Faculty Evaluation Form," "Faculty Development Plan," and documentation (if applicable) to the dean of the school. - 3.
+- submitted by the department chair to the VPAA.
+The VPAA reviews the evaluation, provides comments, signs the instrument, and returns it to the department chair. - 3.
 By November 1, the faculty and the chair complete the current year's "Faculty Development Plan."